radhika-020/Git-comaands/README.md

-# Git :_ This repository is dedicated to all the conflicts, commands, and uses of Git.
+# Git :- This repository is dedicated to all the conflicts, commands, and uses of *Git*.